 What is the White Mountain Trail Collective?

-Learn more about our mission, why we're needed, what we're doing, and who is behind WMTC.
+Learn about our mission, why we're needed, and what we're doing.

 To preserve the legacy of trail stewardship in the White Mountains Region by supporting and enhancing sustainable care of our trails.

 Despite an abundance of individual efforts and projects...

 - Trail maintainers in the White Mountain region (including the Forest Service) are currently competing against one another for the same resources to achieve a common goal.

 - Trail clubs and volunteers struggle to obtain the funding needed to hire paid trail crews and acquire the proper tools to do much needed work.

 - Many volunteers lack the expertise needed to complete most of the work on trails.

 - There is an increasing scarcity of volunteers and paid trail staff, making maintaining infrastructure and trail conditions extremely difficult and improving trail conditions nearly impossible.